A piece of equipment

 Getting injured on the job can be a devastating experience.
 Not only does it cause physical pain and suffering, but it can also lead to financial hardship.
 If you’ve been injured while working for a railroad, you may be wondering what economic and non-economic damages are available to you under the Federal Employers’ Liability Act (FELA).

 If you have been injured as a railroad worker, it is important to speak with an experienced injury law attorney like our railroad injury lawyers at Roven Camp.
-Our Houston, Texas-based team can help you understand your rights, and may be able to help you recover the damages you deserve.
+Our team can help you understand your rights and may be able to help you recover the damages you deserve.

 In this article, we will discuss the different types of damages available to railroad workers under FELA and how Roven Camp can help.